silvae86/silvae86.github.io/_pages/teaching/slides/sql/sql-ddl/index.md

 # The AUTOINCREMENT type

-The data type serial is not a true type, but merely a notational convenience for setting up unique identifier columns.
+The data type `AUTOINCREMENT` is not a true type, but merely a notational convenience for setting up unique identifier columns.

 ```sql
 CREATE TABLE <tablename> (